Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 ---

-#We've already been doing this!
+#We've Already Been Doing This!

 ```objectivec
 @property (copy) NSString *userName;